How to Use an Ultrasonic Bath to Make Liposomal Vitamin C

-We’ll not go into detail on the recipe other than to state it contains lecithin (non GMO recommended) to serve as the lipid and ascorbic acid as the vitamin, separately dissolved in distilled water then thoroughly mixed in a high speed blender.
-It is then processed in the ultrasonic equipment for a length of time based on the recipe.
+Ultrasonic processing liposomal vitamin C is covered in several YouTube videos along with recommendations on how to produce it at home.
+We’ll not go into detail on the recipes described other than to state it contains lecithin (non GMO recommended) to serve as the lipid and ascorbic acid as the vitamin, separately dissolved in distilled water then thoroughly mixed in a high speed blender.
+It is then processed in an ultrasonic bath for a length of time based on the recipe.

 Ultrasonic Equipment Details